aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-20-integration-for-kw-build.md

 }
 ```

-### 4. Verification and Validation
+**4. Verification and Validation**

 In this step, we compare the average CPU usage obtained with the expected value
 (in this case, 50%).
+It's important to consider an acceptable error margin in
+this comparison.
+CPU time may vary due to several factors such as warming up,
+context switching, and other system activities.
+These variations can influence
+the results, so allowing for a small margin of error helps avoid flaky tests.
-If it is outside the acceptable error margin, the test
+If the average CPU usage falls outside this margin, the test will fail,
-fails.
+ensuring that we account for any variability in the CPU performance.

 ```bash
 function check_cpu_usage()